discovery-unicamp/hiaac-m4-experiments/preliminary_analysis/datasets_preprocessing/generator/README.md

 To generate the datasets, you can run the notebooks, which are in this directory.
 Notebooks whose file name starts with `1` must be run first, then the notebooks whose file name starts with `2`, and so on.
 Notebooks with the same initial number can be run in parallel, in any order.
 The `1` notebooks generate the `raw balanced` datasets, `standardized balanced` datasets, and `unbalanced` datasets.
 The notebooks will generate the datasets in the `preliminary_analisys/datasets_preprocessing/data` directory.
+The `2` notebooks generate the `standartized_intra_balanced`, that balances each dataset based the minimum number of classes per split (train, validation or test), of all datasets.

 ## Standardization Process